Chris-Stead/Microbiome-Workflow-Toolkit/README.md

 #FOR USE ON THE CSF

 #create a snakemake environment (only needs to be created once, the environment persists when logging off)
+module load apps/python/miniconda3/4.10.3
-conda create -c conda-forge -c bioconda -n snakemake snakemake
+conda env create -n snakemake --file Snakemake.yaml

+# leave your raw data in its original folder, do not duplicate.
+# stage your files in /mnt/seaes01-data01/nixon-microbiome/shared/bioinformatic_toolkit/symlink_staging using a symlink.
+#see example scripts in the all_symlink_scripts folder

 #Modify the config.yaml (further instructions in the file on how to modify), choosing the directory of your data, your samples, and number of cores to use.
 nano config.yaml